tegbessou/tasting/README.md

 ## Todo
 - [ ] Update eye

-- [ ] Imagine read model for participation
+- [ ] Imagine read model for sheet
-  - [ ] It's necessary to get a participation by tasting and show all information about the participation
+  - [ ] It's necessary to get a sheet by tasting and show all information about the sheet
+  - [ ] Expose an endpoint to get sheet collection with filter tasting and participantId